GeorginaCarlisle/wild-sliding-puzzles-p2/README.md

 ## Acknowledgements

+My husband - For providing support and lots of user testing throughout the development of this project.

+My two young boys - For their support during the many hours spent working on this project and for being user testers for me.

+My mentor Gurjot - For listening to my project idea and pointing me in the direction of modals and session storage as a means to overcome two of the hurdles I faced early on.
+Then at the end for helping me to prioritise what I needed to add/improve and what could be left, as well as helping me to work through my bug with the image on the win page.

 Sean from Code Institutes tutor support - For helping me to find the best way to prevent the tileSwap function from activating until the slide animation was complete.
 For also pointing out a future bug and the need to also prevent the click event listener from calling the tileClicked function until the tile slide and swap had completed.

+Code Institue - The majority of the coding skills, knowledge and understanding showcased in this project have been learnt through the 'Diploma of Full stack software development' that I am completing with Code Institute.

 ### Websites, articles and tutorials